BenWoodford/CurrentCost_rtl433/README.md

 Also it may be required to determine tuning offset (ppm) per this instruction: http://davidnelson.me/?p=371
-(Currently the ppm for my receiver is hardcoded in the script... should be an env var really).
+(Currently the ppm for my receiver own is hardcoded in the script... should be an env var really).